(Semi) Auto Installer InstructionsΒΆ

 Note

-This script is only Semi-Automatic since you’ll be needed to confirm some installs and change some config files.
-If the install fails, either check the log or try running the install manually by following Manual Installation Instructions.
+This script is only semi-automatic since confirmation is necessary for some installations and configuration files changes.
+If the installation fails, either check the log or try running the installation manually by following Manual Installation Instructions.
 If this also fails, check Troubleshooting, Debugging, and More! for help.

-You can find a video of the following process here: https://youtu.be/Zn6aIcaM4XM
+There is a video of the following process at https://youtu.be/Zn6aIcaM4XM

-1. Create a directory of your choice and place it somewhere where you won’t move the files inside since they’ll be needed at each boot of the system.
+1. Create a directory and place it somewhere permanent since the files will be needed at each boot of the system.
 Copy ntpAuto.sh, the auto-installer, and ntpConfigBoot.sh, the script to run every boot, into that directory.

-2. Open a terminal and run the following commands to properly start the script:
+2. Open a terminal and run the following commands to start the script:

 sudo -i